 While picking apples from the more than 6,000 trees is enjoyable all on its own, Aamodt’s Apple Farm clearly knows what families with young children like.
 There’s the Honeycrisp Express barrel train ride, wagon rides, and even a small goat farm to delight the little ones.
 This makes Aadmodt’s a great family destination for a day of fall fun.

-For history buffs, there is a barn and granary from the 1880s still standing on the property that guests can visit.
+For history buffs, there is a barn and granary from the 1880s still standing on the property available to visit.

 Events and Activities